datagrok-ai/public/help/develop/exercises/exercises.md

 # Exercises

-These programming exercises designed to help developers get proficient with the Datagrok platform.
+These programming exercises are designed to help developers get proficient with the Datagrok platform.
 The exercises are organized as progressive steps, with tasks of increasing complexity built on top of the previously completed steps.

 During this course, we will be building support for handling DNA nucleotide sequences.
-Let that not scare you, think of them as regular strings that can only contain characters `G`, `A`, `C`, and `T` (and now you know the origins of the " Gattaca" movie name).
+Let that not scare you, think of them as regular strings that can only contain characters `G`, `A`, `C`, and `T` (and now you know the origins of the "Gattaca" movie name).
 We will start with writing standalone functions, then automatically recognizing nucleotide sequences in the imported data, and then going all the way to custom visualizations, relational databases querying, predictive models, integration with the external utilities, data augmentation, and custom applications.